pratigya-icep/one-click-hugo-cms/site/content/courses/ssc/index.md

 +++
-title = "ssc"
-description = "Frequently asked questions"
-#keywords = ["FAQ","How do I","questions","what if"]
+title = "Staff Selection Commission" description = "SSC is the leading Govt. organization that provides employment to lakhs of students in India.
+A great opportunity lies ahead for all the SSC aspirants."
+#keywords = ["About SSC", "SSC Exam Pattern", "CGL 2018"]
 layout = "course"
 #type = "course"
 data_file = "ssccarousel.html"